lillian-hanson/GPGN498-Gannon-Geomagnetic-Storm-Index-Analysis/README.md

 ### How To Use This Repository:
 This repository contains two main Jupyter Notebook files, figures.ipynb, and stat_analysis.ipynb, each in the /notebooks folder.
 The figures notebook contains all the code necessary to reproduce all the figures used in the final report.
 The stat_analysis notebook contains all the code required to run statistical analyses used in the final report.
-All data used is housed in intermag-data and misc-data.
+INTERMAGNET data can be found in /intermag-data and all other data can be found in /misc-data.